Monitoring epilepsy and medication

 How doctors monitor epilepsy including therapeutic drug monitoring which checks the effectiveness of drugs taken by people with epilepsy.

 What is 'managing epilepsy'?

-There are many parts to managing epilepsy: looking at the type of seizures you have and how they affect you, whether you take medication and if it controls your seizures, and how epilepsy affects you generally in all aspects of your life.
+Managing epilepsy generally involves looking at the type of seizures you have and how they affect you, whether you take medication and if it controls your seizures, and how epilepsy affects you generally in all aspects of your life.

-Managing epilepsy usually involves a specialist (a neurologist or epilepsy specialist) and your GP.
+It usually involves a specialist (a neurologist or epilepsy specialist) and your GP.
 You might also have an epilepsy nurse and other doctors.
 But you also have an important role in managing your epilepsy.
 This includes being involved in discussing, and making decisions about, your epilepsy and its treatment.

 What is monitoring?

 Part of managing epilepsy is looking at practical things.
 For example, if you have seizures you might want to try and get them under better control (ideally, stopped altogether).
 Or if your seizures are well-controlled but you have side effects from the medication, you might want to know what the options are for changing this.

 Managing epilepsy involves monitoring (keeping records of) what medication you take and how it affects you, and when you have seizures and what they are like.
 This is a way of seeing if your treatment is working.